ful1e5/apple_cursor/README.md

 1. unzip `macOSBigSur_Windows.zip` file
 2. Open `macOSBigSur_Windows/` in Explorer, and **right click** on `install.inf`.
-3. Click 'Install' from the context menu, and authorise the modifications to your system.
+3. Click 'Install' from the context menu, and authorize the modifications to your system.
-4. Open _Control Panel > Personalisation and Appearance > Change mouse pointers_, and select **MacOSBigSur Cursors**.
+4. Open _Control Panel > Personalization and Appearance > Change mouse pointers_, and select **MacOSBigSur Cursors**.
 5. Click '**Apply**'.

 #### Preview: